Reiki symbols are a sacred and vital part of the energy healing process.

 The Distance Healing Symbol provides practitioners with the power to heal through time and space.

 Hon Sha Ze Sho Nen means “having no present, past or future.”
 It can not change past events, obviously, but it can help to heal it.
+This symbol is one of the most powerful as it works on a person’s aura and chakras, not the physical body.

 • Most healers have their method of performing remote healing.
 They learn one or two techniques and use what resonates with them most.

+Have you ever had someone say to you “…sending healing thoughts”?
 That is precisely what we are doing, sending healing thoughts with the healing light of the Universe guiding it along.

 Basic Distance Healing